-The best way to understand how TIPS work is to look at an example.
-Keep in mind that TIPS pay interest semiannually, but for the purposes of simplicity, we’ll just look at how the value of the bond changes in each calendar year.
+The best way to understand how TIPS work is by example.
+TIPS pay interest semiannually, but for the purposes of simplicity, the following looks at how the value of the bond changes in each calendar year.

 This process continues until the bond matures.
-In this way, TIPS’ payout is made up of two parts – the increase in CPI and the “real yield,” or in other words, the yield above inflation.
+In this way, the TIPS’ payout consists of two parts: the increase in CPI and the “real yield,” that is, the yield above inflation.

-Once the bonds mature, investors receive either the adjusted (higher) principal or their original investment, whichever is greater.
-As a result, investors cannot receive less than the face value of the bond even in the rare case of deflation (falling prices).
+Once the bonds mature, investors receive either the adjusted, higher principal or their original investment, whichever is greater.
+As a result, investors cannot ever receive less than the face value of the bond, even in the rare case of deflation (falling prices).

-TIPS may seem very compelling at first glance, but there are three issues that investors need to keep in mind:
+Investing in TIPS may seem very compelling at first glance, but investors should consider three issues:

-1) During the life of a TIPS bond, its principal will decline in periods of deflation, or falling CPI.
+- During the life of a TIPS bond, its principal declines in periods of deflation, or falling CPI.

-2) The increase in face value is taxed on a year-by-year basis, which not only eats into the element of inflation protection, but also creates a tax headache.
-Individual TIPS bonds are therefore more suitable for a non-taxable account.
+- The increase in face value of the bond triggers taxes each year, which not only eats into the element of inflation protection but also creates additional tax work.
+For this reason, individual TIPS bonds make more sense for a nontaxable account.

-3) While TIPS don’t carry credit risk – or the risk of a default by the issuer, in this case, the U.S. government – their prices do fluctuate up and down in between their date of issuance and their date of maturity.
-What’s more, TIPS are highly sensitive to changes in prevailing interest rates.
-As a result, it’s possible to lose money if you sell a TIPS prior to its maturity – in which case the loss of principal may far outweigh the benefit of inflation protection.
+TIPS are also highly sensitive to changes in prevailing interest rates.
+As a result, you could lose money if you sell a TIPS prior to its maturity.
+In this case, the loss of principal may far outweigh the benefit of inflation protection.
 If you intend to hold the bond until maturity, however, that isn’t an issue.